vizui/designpatterns/docs/content/patterns/components/forms.md

 - Place help text at the top of the form to give information that relates to the entire form
 - Place help text under the heading of a form group to give information that relates to that form group alone
 - Place short help text under an individual form field that relates to that field alone
-- Use a popover on an input field (text box, text area, or select) for help text that is lengthy, complex, non-critical, or when screen real estate is limited
+- Use a popover on an input field (text box, text area, or select) for help text that is lengthy, complex, non-critical, or when screen real estate is limited.
+Too much help text can make a form look and feel busy and difficult.

 [preview]